 Capital in progress consists primarily of costs related to internal use software projects.
 As discussed in Note 1, "Description of Business and Summary of Significant Accounting Policies - Software Development Costs," we capitalize costs related to the development of computer software for internal use.
-We capitalized internal use software costs totaling \$56 million for the twelve months ended July 31, 2010; \$52 million for the twelve months ended July 31, 2009; and \$44 million for the twelve months ended July 31, 2008.
-These amounts included capitalized labor costs of \$28 million, \$17 million and \$16 million.
-Costs related to internal use software category and amortized on a straight-line basis over their useful lives, which are generally three to five years.
+We capitalized internal use software costs totaling \$99 million for the twelve months ended July 31, 2010; and \$52 million for the twelve months ended July 31, 2009.
+These amounts included capitalized labor costs of \$35 million, \$28 million and \$17 million.
+Costs related to internal use software projects are included in the capital in progress category of property and equipment until project completion, at which time they are transferred to the computer software category and amortized on a straight-line basis over their useful lives, which are generally three to five years.